 These contradicting phenomena lead to contradictory kinds of consciousness.
-The cutting-edge element of this consciousness is allegiance: allegiance to the ruling class and imperialist ideology or allegiance with the oppressed and colonized people of the world and the struggles for self-determination.
-The bulk of colonized people can be won over to a struggle against imperialism and for self-determination precisely because the option of allying with imperialism is not even open to them, because the notion of real allegiance to that ruling class ultimately boils down to the possibility of receiving armed protection from that ruling class, as well as material benefits.
+The cutting-edge element of this consciousness is class and imperiali oppressed and color struggles for self-depeople can be won over and for self-determined allying with imperial because the notion of ultimately boils downwarmed protection from material benefits.